Senator Sammy Leshore speaks on his comeback, 2000 attempt on his life

 Following the nomination, Leshore retunrs to active politics after he losing his Senatorial seat to Sen (Dr.) Ltumbesi Lelegwe in the 2017 general election.

-In an interview with KTN’s Untold Story, Leshore said they had just had dinner with the former Vice President George Saitoti at his home where they discussed politics.
-Prof Saitoti Saitoti died in a helicopter crash on Sunday, 10 June 2012 in his Ngong Constituency.
+In an interview with KTN’s Untold Story, Leshore said they had just had dinner with the former Vice President, the late Prof. George Saitoti at his home where they discussed politics.
+Prof Saitoti died in a helicopter crash on Sunday, 10 June 2012 in his Ngong Constituency.

 “At that time there was a lot of under-table tensions, my friend Shidiye and I knew that we had stepped on the toes of some political bigwigs because, in parliament, we would support even bills sponsored by the opposition as long as they favoured the ordinary citizen,” he said.

-Leshore said he was loyal to the ruling party then and the country but had initiated serious reforms in parliament that were not taken lightly by some quarters.
+Leshore says he was loyal to the ruling party then and the country but had initiated serious reforms in parliament that were not taken lightly by some quarters.

 After dinner, the duo headed to their Imara homes via Jogoo Road not knowing what awaited them.